ietf-wg-cellar/matroska-specification/notes.md

 ## Default flag

 The "default track" flag is a hint for the playback application and SHOULD always be changeable by the user.
-If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and she hasn't chosen a specific track then the player SHOULD use the first track of that kind whose "default track" flag is set to "1".
+If the user wants to see or hear a track of a certain kind (audio, video, subtitles) and she hasn't chosen a specific track (either explicitly, or via a language preference), then the player SHOULD use the first track of that kind whose "default track" flag is set to "1".
 If no such track is found then the first track of this kind SHOULD be chosen.

 Only one track of a kind MAY have its "default track" flag set in a segment.
 If a track entry does not contain the "default track" flag element then its default value "1" is to be used.

 ## Forced flag

-The "forced" flag tells the playback application that it MUST display/play this track or another track of the same kind that also has its "forced" flag set.
-When there are multiple "forced" tracks, the player SHOULD determined based upon the language of the forced flag or use the default flag if no track matches the use languages.
-Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track (like DVD subtitles for example).
+If a track with the "forced" flag whose language matches the user's preference exists, and the user's preferences would normally indicate that subtitles would not be displayed with the selected audio track, the "forced" track SHOULD be displayed by default.

 # TrackTimecodeScale